UofTActuarial/UofTActuarial.github.io/README.md

   * Since avatars are set to display as circle and center, make sure your face is relatively centered in your photo; crop first if necessary.

 ### Edit List of Publications:

+**If you are unfamiliar with coding:**

+* All publications are stored in publications.bib located at the root folder.
+* To add a publication, input the reference in bibtex into publications.bib.
+  * Modify the title if necessary, e.g. citations downloaded from ASTIN have the whole title capitalized.
+  * Inclusion of the abstract is encouraged - it will be displayed on the publication's individual page.
+* Contact the website manager to update the list on the website.

+**If you have experienced with coding:**

 * Prerequisite:
   * To edit the list of publications, please install and use the [Academic Import](https://github.com/wowchemy/hugo-academic-cli/#usage).
 It uses [Python 3.6+](https://realpython.com/installing-python/), so install if it's not already installed.